datapolitan/MiningTheWeb/README.md

 <a id='c4-readings'></a>
 ####Readings
 + Murray, Scott.
 Interactive data visualization for the Web.
-O'Reilly Media, Inc., 2013, ch 1-2+ Obe, Regina, and Leo Hsu.
-PostGIS in action.
-Manning Publications Co., 2011, Pg 3-8.
+O'Reilly Media, Inc., 2013, ch 1-2

 <a id='c4-assignments'></a>
 ####Assignments